 An investigation of clay forming techniques with emphasis on throwing on the potter's wheel.
 Special attention is given to ceramic form and design.
 Topics include glaze chemistry and specific firing techniques.
-Prerequisite: ART 270.
+Prerequisite: ART 270 or permission of instructor.

 ART 280 Printmaking I